 Once you have finished creating your Assignment, click Submit at the top or bottom of the page.

 Group Assignments allow students to work together on a collaborative assignment and all members of the group receive the same grade.
 See Create Group Assignments for more information.
-For information on grading group assignments, please see Grading and the Grade Center.
+For information on grading group assignments, please see Grading Group Assignments.

 For more information on grading assignments, please see Grading myLesley Assignments.

 You may wish to download your students' submitted assignments to view them offline.
 See Downloading Assignments for more information.

 SafeAssign is a plagiarism detection and prevention tool that compares a submitted assignment against a set of academic papers to identify areas of overlap.
 SafeAssign is fully integrated into the Assignments tool, allowing the option to use the SafeAssign option with any Assignment.
 See SafeAssign for more information.